 What to expect from yoga and my classes:

-Yoga has been an important part of my life during the past two decades and I’ve been sharing yoga with others since 2005.
+Yoga has been an important part of my life for over two decades and I’ve been sharing yoga with others since 2005.

 With the increase in yoga’s popularity in recent years, it’s easy to think that the aim of yoga is to contort the body into complicated postures or to perform handstands on exotic beaches.
 The truth is far more radical.